 Adversarial Thinking in Summary

 - Adversarial thinking is an innate way of looking at the world, and security specifically.
 Hackers tend to have it.

-- Embracing this form of thinking can revolutionise how you design your security, however it can’t just be adopted, it must be fundamentally embedded in your security team’s psyche (I’m trying really hard not to use the overused, ‘baked in’).
+- Embracing this form of thinking can revolutionize how you design your security, however, it can’t just be adopted, it must be fundamentally embedded in your security team’s psyche (I’m trying really hard not to use the overused, ‘baked in’).

 - Many (with caveats) defenders lack this way of thinking, leading to a misplaced idea of resilience, illustrated by the Dunning-Kruger Effect, and manifested in genuine surprise when things get pwned.

 - The benefits of red-teaming often suffer from the inability to bridge this personality divide between the ones assessing and the ones on the receiving end.

 - It’s a myth that those that break cannot build.